Anteproperispomenon/metamorTHysis/docs/parsing.md

 ```

 #### Characters

+Characters represent the input letters/diacritics/punctuation
+that are read and converted by the resulting program.

 For the most part, when writing the input sequence,
 you'll just use the characters you want to use directly